MicrosoftDocs/windows-insider/wip/apps/your-phone.md

 * PC running Windows 10 April 2018 Update or higher
 * Mobile operator supporting RCS messaging

 These features are available to Windows Insiders on Windows 10 Build 19H2+ and to the general public.
-Please make sure you have the latest versions of the Your Phone Companion - Link to Windows, and the Your Phone app.
+Please make sure you have the latest versions of the Your Phone Companion—Link to Windows, and the Your Phone app.
 We plan on supporting additional Samsung devices in the future and will keep you posted.

 ## December 16, 2019